test-editor/test-editor.github.io/te_markdown/terminology.md

 permalink: /te_markdown/terminology/
 ---

-Test-Editor-Web is a lightweight application for specifying, implementing, and executing user acceptance tests, that lives in your browser.
+Test-Editor is a lightweight application for specifying, implementing, and executing user acceptance tests, that lives in your browser.
 This page provides a high-level [overview](#overview) of its user interface and its central components.
-If you would rather like to jump right in and try out Test-Editor-Web for yourself, have a look at one of the [quickstart tutorials](/te_markdown/tutorials).
+If you would rather like to jump right in and try out Test-Editor for yourself, have a look at one of the [quickstart tutorials](/te_markdown/tutorials).
 If any questions should arise, you may want to come back here to get your bearings by looking at the overview, or look up individual terms in the [glossary](#glossary) further down.

 ## Overview